 They Don’t Teach Kindness.
 They Encourage Compassionate Qualities.

 According to Dale, raising compassionate kids isn’t about explicitly teaching kindness.
-Rather, it’s about encouraging a child’s kind qualities and doing so in an interesting, curious way.
+Rather, it’s about encouraging a child’s kind qualities and doing so in an interesting and curiosity-building way.
 “Kind kids are interested in other people, they’re accepting, they’re not so judgmental,” says Dale.
 “They’re willing to listen, they’re empathetic.”
 If a child is particularly polite to a server or someone at the grocery store, parents should compliment that.
 But they should also be kind to their kids as they parent them, too.
 “When we think of how we parent, if we can parent in that way, our children are bathed in it and surrounded by it,” Atkins says.